millermedeiros/esformatter/README.md

 plugin.transformAfter = function(ast) {
   // if you need to manipulate multiple nodes you can use the
-  // rocambole.moonwalk or rocambole.recusive methods. we don't do it
+  // rocambole.moonwalk or rocambole.walk methods. we don't do it
   // automatically since you might have very specific needs rocambole.moonwalk(ast, function(node) {
     doStuff(node);